dnadesign/dna_frontend_boilerplate/README.md

 ## Style Guide

 This project using `Knyle Style Sheets` and builds a living style guide through the grunt process.
-Each component can include documentation inside the less file.
+Each component can include documentation inside the less file, running grunt watch will generate the `styleguide` folder.